Manas8274/Guesser-Game/README.md

 The MIT Licence applies to this project.

 - "MIT Licence" The MIT Licence applies to this open-source undertaking.
 This code may be used, altered, and distributed for both non-commercial and profit uses.
-For a complete list of terms and conditions, please refer to the [LICENSE](LICENSE) file.
+For a complete list of terms and conditions, please refer to the [LICENSE.txt](LICENSE.txt) file.